SashanaFarrier/test/README.md

-# Weather App ☀️🌦️🌧️
+# Calculator App 🚀

 ## Description
-A sleek and user-friendly weather application that provides real-time weather updates based on your location or a searched city.
-Stay informed about current conditions, forecasts, and more with an intuitive interface designed for quick access and clarity.
+A simple and efficient calculator application built with Node.js, Express, and MongoDB.
+It allows users to perform basic arithmetic operations and stores calculation history for easy reference.
+The app offers a clean API and a user-friendly interface for seamless calculations and data persistence.

-## Build With
+## Build With 🛠️
+- Node.js
-- HTML, CSS, JavaScript
+- Express.js
-- OpenWeatherMap API
+- MongoDB

-## Features
+## Features ✨
-- Display current weather conditions for your location or a searched city
-- Show temperature, humidity, wind speed, and weather description
-- 7-day weather forecast
+- Perform basic arithmetic operations: addition, subtraction, multiplication, division
+- Store and retrieve calculation history from MongoDB
-- Responsive design for mobile and desktop devices
+- User-friendly API endpoints for calculations and history management
-- Search functionality for any city worldwide
+- Data persistence for previous calculations

-## Usage
-1. Clone the repository or download the project files.
-2. Obtain an API key from [OpenWeatherMap](https://openweathermap.org/api).
-3. Replace the placeholder API key in the code with your own API key.
-4. Open `index.html` in your preferred web browser to use the app.
-5. Allow location access for automatic weather updates based on your current location, or use the search bar to look up different cities.
+- Clean and modular code structure

 ## License ⚖️
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Feel free to use, modify, and distribute!